ACCESS-NRI/access-hive.org.au/docs/models/run_a_model/run_access-om2.md

 !!! warning
     This workflow is only for advanced users and provided to help users use COSIMA restart files with ACCESS-NRI executables for two key configurations.
 This workflow will use a mix of restart files: a spun ocean and a sea-ice model that has started almost from rest.
 This is physically inconsistent and so the model requires an extended spin up and re-evaluation to produce scientifically credible results.

-As highlighted above ([Start the run from a specific restart file](https://docs.access-hive.org.au/models/run-a-model/run-access-om/#specific-restart)), there are situations where it is preferable to use an existing restart file rather than start the model from rest, e.g. when the configuration is very expensive to run.
+As highlighted above in [Start the run from a specific restart file](/models/run-a-model/run-access-om/#specific-restart), there are situations where it is preferable to use an existing restart file rather than start the model from rest, e.g. when the configuration is very expensive to run.
 New ACCESS-NRI executables may be preferable to use because they contain bug fixes and a newer code base.
 However, in some cases, if the supplied restart file is not fully compatible with the model configuration, experiments using a custom restart file may require additional manual adjustments to run correctly.

 Here we provide a workflow for doing these manual adjustments for two key configurations, namely i) `release-01deg_jra55_ryf` and ii) `release-01deg_jra55_iaf`.
 The below gives instructions for `ryf` but it is essentially the same for `iaf`.

 We first need to identify the restart file we wish to use.
 For this example we will use `/g/data/cj50/access-om2/raw-output/access-om2-01/01deg_jra55v13_ryf9091/restart795`.
-It may be useful to [consult this thread](https://forum.access-hive.org.au/t/access-om2-control-experiments/258) for making this choice.
+It may be useful to consult [this forum thread](https://forum.access-hive.org.au/t/access-om2-control-experiments/258) for making this choice.

 We then need to make a template restart file that works, so we run the ACCESS-NRI configuration from rest.
 To start, one clones the relevant configuration and runs it:
 ```bash